 The MSOT is designed for students from all backgrounds who have an interest in the field.
 Please note: the Master of Science in Occupational Therapy program admits for the spring semester only.
 Regis accepts applications solely through the Centralized Application System for Occupational Therapy (OTCAS) portal.

 Application Deadlines for Spring 2019

 Rolling admission cycle after Regular Action deadline, contingent upon seat availability.

 - Completed application form and official transcripts

 - A grade of B- or better in all prerequisites

 - Personal statement, resume, two letters of recommendation

 - Interview with the Program Director is required

-The entry-level occupational therapy master’s degree program has applied for accreditation and has been granted Pre-Accreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+*The entry-level occupational therapy master’s degree program has been granted Accreditation Status, effective April 22nd, 2018 by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.